- Identify and research pertinent domestic and international law;

 - Be able to commit to 15-20 hours per week; and

-- Be available mid-August through December (dates flexible).
+- Be available mid-January through May (dates flexible).

 How to apply